 Reporting the Sale

 If you receive an informational income-reporting document such as Form 1099-S, Proceeds From Real Estate Transactions (PDF), you must report the sale of the home even if the gain from the sale is excludable.
 Additionally, you must report the sale of the home if you can't exclude all of your capital gain from income.
-Use Form 1040, Schedule D, Capital Gains and Losses (PDF) and Form 8949, Sales and Other Dispositions of Capital Assets (PDF) when required to report the home sale.
+Use Schedule D (Form 1040 or 1040-SR), Capital Gains and Losses (PDF) and Form 8949, Sales and Other Dispositions of Capital Assets (PDF) when required to report the home sale.
 Refer to Publication 523 for the rules on reporting your sale on your income tax return.

 Suspension of the Five-Year Test Period